-If you're replacing this cover with another insurance policy, before you cancel you should wait until the other insurer confirms your cover has started.
+If you're replacing this cover with another insurance policy, you should wait until the other insurer confirms your cover has started before you cancel your insurance with AustralianSuper.

 Consider getting financial advice first.
 If you cancel your cover you might not be able to get cover later.
 That's because you'll need to reapply and provide detailed health information for the Insurer to consider.